 {\bf Organisation of the paper.} Section \ref{sec:background} contains the background material and notational conventions used throughout the paper.
 The secant varieties of the Riemann surface in the unstable manifold of a critical point are constructed in Section \ref{sec:secant-varieties}, which leads to the classification of the unbroken flow lines (Theorem \ref{thm:space-unbroken-flow-lines}) in Section \ref{sec:flow-line-classification}, and in turn a proof that $\| \phi \|_{L^2}^2$ is Morse-Bott-Smale in Section \ref{sec:Morse-Bott-Smale}.
 Finally, Section \ref{sec:compactification} contains the details of the compactification of the space of flow lines and its relation with the resolution of secant varieties (Theorem \ref{thm:Morse-resolution}).

-{\bf Acknowledgements.} The author gratefully acknowledges support from the Simons Center for Geometry and Physics, Stony Brook University and the organisers of the summer workshop on Moduli which provided the motivation for this paper, as well as Tamas Hausel, Ana Peon Nieto and Paul Feehan for useful discussions.
+{\bf Acknowledgements.} The author gratefully acknowledges support from the Simons Center for Geometry and Physics, Stony Brook University and the organisers of the summer workshop on Moduli which provided the motivation for this paper, as well as Tamas Hausel, Ana Pe\'on Nieto and Paul Feehan for useful discussions.